Learn About Our Mission

 Equine therapy helps patients better understand their emotions and feelings.
 Working with horses brings feelings of fear, anger, resentment, sadness, loneliness, joy, and peace to the surface.

 Since horses are herd animals, they can connect with and respond to other creatures.
 For example, horses can sense when someone is happy or sad because they can detect the feelings of other members of their pack.
-This particular skill makes equine therapy extremely helpful for people going through addiction treatment because it allows them to learn how to communicate and act accordingly in favorable situations rather than negative ones.
+This skill makes equine therapy very helpful for people in addiction treatment.
+It helps them learn to communicate and act in positive situations instead of negative ones.

 • IMMEDIATE FEEDBACK: Horses are a person’s mirror.
 They make it easy to see and feel what we cannot express ourselves.

-• LEARNING OPPORTUNITIES: The person can use his visit to the stables to discuss addiction and many other emotional or mental problems with his therapist.
+• LEARNING OPPORTUNITIES: The person can talk to his therapist about addiction.
+He can also discuss other emotional or mental issues.
+This conversation can happen during his visit to the stables.
 The therapist can use the experience with the horse to open up conversations about anything else concerning the person.

-• OPPORTUNITIES FOR TRUST-BUILDING: A person who hasn’t developed a trusting relationship with his therapist might find equine therapy to be a safe environment where he can build trust and open up between himself and the horses and between himself and his therapist.
+• OPPORTUNITIES FOR TRUST-BUILDING: Someone who does not trust their therapist might find equine therapy useful.
+In this setting, they can build trust with the horses and their therapist.
 A person who feels uncomfortable talking in traditional equine therapy dramatically benefits.

-• NON-JUDGING RELATIONSHIPS: Horses offer a person the type of relationship that is non-judging, which can help people struggling with negative relationship consequences from their addiction rebuild their confidence without any fear of criticism.
+• NON-JUDGING RELATIONSHIPS: Horses provide a non-judging relationship.
+This can help people with addiction rebuild their confidence.
+They can do this without fear of criticism.

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.

-Lynn Moore, an addiction counselor, certified in EAT(Equine Assisted Therapy), proposed the idea of equine therapy while working on her master’s degree in addiction counseling at Hazelden’s graduate school of addiction studies.
+Lynn Moore is an addiction counselor.
+She is certified in Equine Assisted Therapy (EAT).
+While earning her master’s degree in addiction counseling, she suggested using equine therapy.
+She studied at Hazelden’s graduate school of addiction studies.

 Program roots:

 Lynn Moore developed the program at Hazelden.
-Moore says the program is not about riding horses but about interacting with horses on the ground so patients can learn more about themselves.
+Moore says the program is not about horseback riding but about interacting with horses on the ground so patients can learn more about themselves.

 “Horses mirror human feelings.”